stackhost/support-database/09.secure-certificates/chapter.en.md

 ### Free SSL certificate

-At StackHost.io we made sure you get free SSL certificate with each and every domain hosted on our servers.
-Actuall that was one of the pre-requisites when creating StackHost.io.
+At **StackHost.io** we made sure you get a free SSL certificate with each and every domain hosted on our servers.
+Actually that was one of the pre-requisites when creating StackHost.io.
-We wanted quality (not some dodgy SSL) certificates for our developers but we didn't want them to pay arm and a leg for it.
+We wanted quality (not some dodgy SSL) certificates for our developers but we didn't want them to pay an "arm and a leg" for it.
 So we found a way of giving you a free ssl certificate.
 Only restriction is that the domain has to be hosted on our servers.
 Should be easy :)

 To manage SSL please login to your StackCP, click on Manage, locate Security tab and click on SSL/TLS